-The behavioral health care manager coordinates the overall effort of the group and ensures effective communication among team members.
-Behavioral health care managers are typically nurses, psychologists, social workers or licensed counselors, but the ability to perform the tasks that need to be completed and creating a tailored plan for who will do each of those tasks is much more important than one's credentials.
+The behavioral health care manager (BHCM) coordinates the overall effort of the group and ensures effective communication among team members.
+BHCMs are typically nurses, psychologists, social workers or licensed counselors, but the ability to perform the tasks that need to be completed and creating a tailored plan for who will do each of those tasks is much more important than one's credentials.

 A behavioral health care manager is a behavioral health professional, typically a counselor, clinical social worker, psychologist or psychiatric nurse, who performs all of the care management tasks including offering psychotherapy when that is part of the treatment plan.
 A BHCM is not the same as a case manager or a behavioral health consultant (Which Flavor of Integrated Care? describes the difference between collaborative care and the behavioral health consultant model).